Finding the Right Home

 Study the types of homes that you can choose from, as well as what the neighborhood offers as you weigh your options.

-You have some choices when it comes to the style of your home, each with different benefits.
+In buying a new home, you have some choices when it comes to the style of your home, each with different benefits.
 These include:

 A single-family home